 Section 2: Governing Board Structure and Voting - The number of Board seats, the eligibility requirements for holding any specific Board seats, and which Stakeholders may vote for the Board seats are noted in Attachment B.

-Section 3: Minimum Voting Age - All Community Stakeholders aged sixteen (16) years old and above shall be entitled to vote in the Neighborhood Council Elections.
-Except with respect to a Youth Board Seat, a stakeholder must be at least 16 years of age on the day of the election or selection to be eligible to vote.
+Section 3: Minimum Voting Age - Except with respect to a Youth Board Seat, a stakeholder must be at least 16 years of age on the day of the election or selection to be eligible to vote.
 [See Admin.
 Code §§ 22.814(a) and 22.814(c)]

 Section 4: Method of Verifying Stakeholder Status - Voters will verify their Stakeholder status through written self-affirmation.